Or. Admin. Code § 461-145-0540 - Trusts

 above 300 percent of the full SSI standard and containing only the current and

-the individual.
+accumulated income of the individual.
 The accumulated amount remaining in the

-trust must be paid directly to the state upon the death of
+trust must be paid directly to the state upon the death of the individual up to

-medical assistance provided on behalf of
+the amount of medical assistance provided on behalf of the individual.
+The

-the individual's income.
+trust contains all of the individual's income.
 The income deposited into the

 trust is distributed monthly in the following order with excess amounts treated